-- Energy in the municipal inventory is further broken down into four sectors: - Buildings and Facilities includes energy use by the government, including electricity and natural gas. - SCE-owned Outdoor Lights includes energy for streetlights on fixtures owned by SCE and outdoor lights. - City-owned Outdoor Lights includes energy for streetlights on fixtures owned by the City and traffic control signals. - Water Delivery includes energy for water, stormwater, and wastewater pumping and irrigation. - Vehicle Fleet & Equipment includes emissions from vehicles owned or operated by the government or contracted by the City for services such as street cleaning.
+- Energy in the municipal inventory is further broken down into four sectors: - Buildings & Facilities includes energy use by the government, including electricity and natural gas.
+Park facilities are unique because they may have both outdoor and indoor lights. - SCE-Owned Outdoor Lights includes energy for streetlights on fixtures owned by SCE. - City-Owned Outdoor Lights includes energy for streetlights on fixtures owned by the City and traffic control signals. - Irrigation includes energy for irrigation. - Vehicle Fleet & Equipment includes emissions from vehicles owned or operated by the government or contracted by the City for services such as street cleaning and transit services from Palos Verdes Transit.
 It also includes equipment, such as emergency generators. - Employee Commute includes emissions from fuel use in vehicle trips by municipal employees commuting to and from work in the City. - Solid Waste includes emissions from waste generated by municipal employees or at municipally owned facilities.